Close Menu

 Living Root Bridges

 These natural bridges, formed by the roots of rubber fig trees, are a unique and awe-inspiring sight.
 The roots are carefully guided and woven together by local tribes, creating strong and durable bridges that span rivers and gorges.
 These bridges are a testament to the ingenuity and sustainable practices of the Khasi people.
-(See Also: Must See Places In Perth)
+(See Also: 10 Must See Places In Europe)

 Nohkalikai Falls